tshepang/blog/content/computing/me loving Auto Fill Mode (Emacs).rst

 been meaning to do for years now.
 I decided to do it seriously (not skip a day, sometimes hours at a time), and am really liking it.
-It's a very well-designed application with a great amount of polish, far more than anything I've seen yet (I've used Vim, Geany, Scribes, and Eclipse).
+It's a very well-designed application with a great amount of polish, far more than any editor I've seen yet (I've used Vim, Geany, Scribes, and Eclipse).
 It also helps that the documentation is so `well-written`__.